R89G/Gstat-Projects/README.md

 Thank you for your time, I look forward to hearing from you soon.

-lets connect through Linkedin : https://www.linkedin.com/in/roygenis/ [https://www.linkedin.com/in/roygenis/](url)
+lets connect through Linkedin : https://www.linkedin.com/in/roygenis/ [Roy Genis](url)